grey-cat-1908/website/content/blog/1d-collisions/index.md

 ### 3.2 With wall

-Consider bodie and a wall with respective masses $m$ and $m_w \rightarrow \infty$.
-Before the collision, the velocities of the bodie and the wall are $v$ and $v_w = 0$, respectively.
-After the collision, the velocities of the bodie and the wall are $v'$ and $v_w'$, respectively.
+Consider body and a wall with respective masses $m$ and $m_w \rightarrow \infty$.
+Before the collision, the velocities of the body and the wall are $v$ and $v_w = 0$, respectively.
+After the collision, the velocities of the body and the wall are $v'$ and $v_w'$, respectively.

 In order to proceed, we will utilize the formulas derived in section **3.1**.

-The velocity of the bodie will take the following form:
+The velocity of the body will take the following form:

 $$
 v' = \lim\limits_{m_w \to \infty} \frac{2m_wv_w + v(m-m_w)}{m+m_w} = \lim\limits_{m_w \to \infty} \frac{v(m-m_w)}{m+m_w} = -v